If you’re reading this, you’re probably wondering, “How long do affairs last after divorce?” or “Do affairs that end in marriage stand a chance?”

 Do Affairs That Break Up a Marriage Last?
 10 Things You Need to Know

-Here are nine things you need to know about why most affair relationships fail when the marriage is over.
+Here are some things you need to know about why most affair relationships fail when the marriage is over.

 1. Affairs are like hothouse flowers.